Polymer/old-docs-site/articles/concatenating-web-components.md

     // ...
   });

-In this example, the default options are used to do something with whatever.
-So if the testing file has the content Testing and the 123 file had the content 1 2 3, the generated result would be Testing, 1 2 3.
+You can then use custom options to further configure the task.
+For example, below we use the `csp` and `excludes` options to apply Content Security Policy settings to the vulcanization of `index.html` into `build-csp.html`.

   grunt.initConfig({
     vulcanize: {
-      options: {},
+      options: {
+        csp: true
+        excludes: {
+          imports: [
+            "polymer.html"
+          ]
+        }
+      },
       files: {
-        'dest/default_options': ['src/testing', 'src/123'],
+        'build-csp.html': 'index.html'
       },
     },
-    // ...
   });

-For more information on how to configure the task, read the [grunt-vulcanize documentation](https://github.com/Polymer/grunt-vulcanize/blob/master/README.md).
+For more information on how to configure the `grunt-vulcanize` task, read the [official documentation](https://github.com/Polymer/grunt-vulcanize/blob/master/README.md).

 ### Is concatenating a large number of elements a good idea?